 To change text of the second line displayed below the session name, go to Setup > Metadata Manager > Session > Expand representations > 2nd line.
 You can map this to any other metadata field.

-Use the checkboxes here to enable or disable the corresponding options that app users will have to filter through sessions.
+Use the checkboxes here to enable or disable the corresponding options that participants will have to filter through sessions.

 - Enable in app filtering.